 Perfect loaded nachos are a football party classic in my house.
 I serve them buffet-style, letting guests load up their own bowls.
-Leftover meat, sauce, and condiments are absolutely fantastic on baked potatoes!
+Use any leftover meat, sauce, and condiments for topping your baked potatoes later in the week!

 Perfect loaded nachos: the good news

 No Velveeta cheese is involved with perfect loaded nachos!
 Yay!

 The cheese sauce is free of that processed cheese food nastiness, but has a wonderful, creamy texture and loads of cheesy flavor.